SpandanaTammineedi/House-Price-Prediction/README.md

 # House-Price-Prediction
-To predict House Price in King County,USA by applying Machine Learning models
+To predict House Prices in King County,USA by applying Machine Learning models

 DATA: